 The frog is made for two purposes:

-The frog forms a key between two courses of brickwork and is completely filled with mortar when laying bricks.
+- The frog forms a key between two courses of brickwork, it is completely filled with mortar when laying bricks.

 Face: The surface of a wall exposed to the weather is called a face.

-Facing: The material used in the face for the wall is faced.
+Facing: The material used in the face for the wall is facing.

 Back: The internal surface of the wall that is not exposed to the weather is called back.